DiriiMQ/diriimq.github.io/_posts/2024-11-5-Acsenda-CTF-Challenge.md

 Take a closer look at the source code, I found there is a special user `anya`.
 When logging in as `anya`, the `app/views/layouts/_header.html.erb` will include a secret page in the header.
 Additionally, the password of `anya` is set in `db/seeds.rb` by hasing the raw password from environment variable `ANYA_PASSWORD`.
 So I modified the above script to bruteforce all environment files of the system, user and also in `/proc/$ID/environ` but I couldn't find the `ANYA_PASSWORD` environment variable.
 So I couldn't login as `anya` to get the secret page.

 However, I also found that the route `pages/anya` is not configured in `routes.rb` so that might be a bit confusing for me.

+Thank you for reading this write-up and considering my application for the internship program.
+I hope to hear from you soon.